Snore Medic Review

 - Less Expensive Version of Other Products.
 The Snore Medic is a less costly version of the AirSnore and the Sleep Tight.
 If those products work for you, then consider the Snore Medic as a less expensive alternative.
 Their auto-renewal program is also convenient if you decide the Snore Medic is an effective device for you.

 Disadvantages of the Snore Medic

 - Not Really a Mandibular Advancement Device.
 A mandibular advancement device (MAD) is the most common type of oral anti-snoring device on the market.
 Its role is to bring the lower jaw forward at night to help prevent snoring.
 Because there was not much lower jaw adjustment, I felt that the Snore Medic functions more like a mouth breathing device than a MAD.

 - Not Really a Tongue Retaining Appliance Either.
 The alternative to a MAD is a tongue retaining appliance.
 A tongue retaining appliance uses suction to hold the tongue forward in the mouth to prevent airway obstruction.

 The Snore Medic does not adjust the lower jaw very much and does not include any tongue restraining features, making it a weaker appliance.

 - Points of Discomfort.
 I experienced an uncomfortable increase in saliva production while wearing the Snore Medic at night.
-My discomfort with the saliva production was only made worse by the difficulty I had swallowing while wearing the Snore Medic.
-Having excessive amounts of drool without being able to swallow was uncomfortable.
-It also took me some time to adjust to the fit of the Snore Medic.
-The manufacturer does say it can take 3-5 nights to get used to the device and it did take that long for me to adjust.
+My discomfort with saliva production was only made worse by the difficulty I had swallowing while wearing the Snore Medic.
+Having excessive amounts of saliva without being able to swallow was uncomfortable.
+It also took me some time to get used to the fit of the Snore Medic.
+The manufacturer states that it can take 3-5 nights to get used to it, and that’s how long it took me.